squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

 .. todo::
-   what do we have here? if then else, pair, fst, snd, len?
+   what do we have here? if then else, pair, fst, snd, len, pred

 Cryptographic functions